Quantock Lodge: The school

 In the 1962 the house was purchased by David T. Peaster and made into a school in 1964, which he initially headed alongside Cotham School, Bristol, before the latter closed in 1966.
 The school preserved various traditions of the house, preserving Lord Taunton's arms as the school's crest, and adopting the phrase passibus citis sed novis as their motto.

 The school was run on traditional lines, and proved especially popular with diplomats and armed services personnel, not least since it was in the exclusive list of schools recommended by the Ministry of Defence.
 Within a few years of opening, it was described by the Gordonstoun Record as 'the Gordonstoun of the West' and the Daily Express termed it 'Britain's newest Public School'.

 The estate was gradually developed for educational purposes in this period, with the Patio Block and Sports Hall Block being constructed in the 1970s, and the Stable Block in the following decade.
 Similarly, to sustain the school's co-curricular activities, an all-weather pitch, tennis court and new heated swimming pool complex were built in the 1980s.

 In 1986 Quantock School became co-educational, but soon after the turn of the 1990s was in gradual decline, due in the main to the end of the Cold War and the subsequent closure of a number of overseas service bases, which in turn led to a drying up of new pupils.
 The hand-over of Hong Kong to China in 1997 also had a serious impact on the school population.
 A withering report from Service Children's Education in 1996 and later Ofsted on low quality teaching, poorly educated students, and numerous other failings at Quantock School in 1997 led to it being removed from the Service Children's Education list of approved schools, the school thus collapsed as parents withdrew their children, and was finally forced to close in 1999.

 Present-day

 Following the death of David Peaster in 2000, the school reverted to its former name of Quantock Lodge, and was re-marketed by Peaster's widow, Jane, as a centre for recreation and banqueting.
 It was also a youth summer camp centre, as of 2024 accommodation is no longer provided at the centre but the gym and swimming pool remain open on a daily basis.

-The house and considerable grounds around it was put up for sale in the early 2020s with the price being reduced to £4,000,000 GBP in July 2023.
-As of April 2024 the property remains on the market.
+The house and considerable grounds around it was put up for sale in the early 2020s with the price being eventually reduced to £2,500,000 GBP.
+As of September 2026 the property remains on the market.